“Images of classic art and Christian symbolism with a signature Dalí twist... a very surreal deck of cards.”

 “Searching for an artistic reading?
 You’ll certainly find it here – and they won’t look half bad on your shelf, either.”

-Death, and the Moon
+The Magician, Death, and the Moon

 Surrealism meets Symbolism in Salvador Dalí’s tarot deckLegend has it that when preparing props for the James Bond film Live and Let Die, producer Albert Broccoli commissioned Surrealist maestro Salvador Dalí to create a custom deck of tarot cards.
 Inspired by his wife Gala, who nurtured his interest in mysticism, Dalí eagerly got to work, and continued the project of his own accord when the contractual deal fell through.

 The work was published in a limited art edition in 1984 that has since long sold out, making Dalí the first renowned painter to create a completely new set of cards.
 Drawing on Western masterpieces from antiquity to modernity (including some of his own), Dalí seamlessly combined his knowledge of the arcane with his unmistakable wit.
 The result is a surreal kaleidoscope of European art history.